matn7/Google-Platform-Notes/flashcard/Microservices.md

 1. User: Someone try to create a new account.
 2. Accounts Microservice: New account get created and a request to send communication will be published into event broker & response to end user will be initiated.
-3. Event Broker: The event broker receives the event details and push the same into a queue which the message service subscribed.
+3. Event Broker: The event broker receives the event details and push it into a queue which the message service subscribed.
 4. Message Service: Receives the notification from event broker and read the details from the queue.
 The data will be processed and an email, sms will be sent to the consumer.
 5. Message Service: Once the message service process the communication, it publishes an event asynchronously to confirm the message.